sf-wdi-31/schedule/week-5-training.md

  > Angular debugging protip: triple-check that you've done every step and spelled everything correctly; there are a lot of variable names and strings that *must* match between your JavaScript and HTML.

+2. Finish [Angular Hangman](https://github.com/sf-wdi-31/ng-hangman).
+When you're finished with it for the evening:
+  - Update the readme to have a 3-5 sentence reflection on how the project went for you.
-2. Work on [Angular Hangman](https://github.com/sf-wdi-31/ng-hangman).
-When you're finished with it for the evening, add a link to your GitHub repo on the "My Work" section of your personal website.
+  - Add a link to your GitHub repo on the "My Work" section of your personal website.
 (You can even use GitHub pages or Bitballoon to publish your game if you'd like!)

 > **As an additional resource**, you can check out [Code School's AngularJS Tutorial](https://github.com/sf-wdi-31/ng-read-create.git).
 Level 1 covers a lot of the material from today, and level 2 adds on some more interesing directives.